 - D05.22.01.
-The developer shall submit MUSIC model and output from MUSIC model as a part of Site Based Stormwater Management Plan demonstrating stormwater quality objective is achieved in accordance with State Planning Policy 2017. - D05.22.02.
-A development is required to comply with the State Planning Policy 2017 in relation to Water Quality Objectives. - D05.22.03.
-The developer shall submit Erosion and Sediment Control (ESC) plan as required by the Local Government Authority at the operational works stage.
+The developer shall submit MUSIC model and output from MUSIC model as a part of Site Based Stormwater Management Plan demonstrating stormwater quality objective is achieved in accordance with State Planning Policy 2016, Department of Infrastructure, Local Government and Planning and Queensland Water Quality Guidelines 2009, Department of Environment and Heritage Protection. - D05.22.02.
+A development is required to comply with Water Quality Objectives both in construction and operational phase. - D05.22.03.
+The developer shall submit Erosion and Sediment Control (ESC) plan as required by Council.
 Plans are to be certified by an appropriate RPEQ experienced in this field or Certified Professional in Erosion and Sediment Control (CPESC).
-ESC plans are to be updated, certified and submitted to the Local Government Authority as construction works proceed.
+ESC plans are to be updated, certified and submitted to Council as construction works proceed.